bdthemes/zoloblocks/readme.txt

 **Container (Free)**

 Allows you to organize content sections: text, images, or buttons, within a structured layout and provides better control over spacing, alignment, and responsiveness.

+**Accordion (Free)**

+This block element helps you organize content into collapsible sections for FAQs or guides.

 **Advanced Button (Free)**